Entry 10: From Surviving To Thriving

 Living was the bit of calmness I felt in slowing down — true, I didn’t really choose to, I had to — but I enjoyed it.

-Living was taking a virtual Creative Writing class during last semester of college and wondering why haven’t I done this before?
+Living was taking a virtual Creative Writing class during the last semester of college and wondering why I hadn’t done this before.
 Joy emerged from coaxing myself from the comforts of short stories and dipping my feet into poetry.
 Not the poetry I grew up reading, that may be iconic, but lacked connection to where we’re at now, at least where I was at.
 The poems I created back then surprised me, and I praised myself because I didn’t think I had it in me.
 I didn’t think I could or that I was capable.

 I proved myself wrong.

 And now I don’t shy away from poetry.
 I know it doesn’t have to be like the Greats before me.
 It can look different, sound different.
-It doesn’t need to be structured in a certain way, or contain a rhyming scheme.
-It’s that flexible creativity that I always felt was lacking way back then, now in 2021, it all clicked and infused my own.
+It doesn’t need to be structured in a certain way or contain a rhyming scheme.
+It’s that flexible creativity that I always felt was lacking way back then; now, in 2021, it all clicked and infused my own.
 Now, I have that in my writer’s toolkit, and I bring it out even then and know.

 One of my favorite discoveries in that class was braids poems, followed by definition poems.
-The braid poem mixed poetry with storytelling in a way I’ve never done before.
+The braid poem mixed poetry with storytelling in a way I’ve never seen or done before.
 My first braid poem was about my black hair — first, what it looks like Monday to Friday, the days I spent as a child getting it braided, and the big chop when I was 18.
 All reflecting my relationship with my black hair.
 It’s discoveries like this that brought me joy.

 Oh yeah — where was I again?